 Key Components of the Graham Center for Entrepreneurial Leadership Studies

-- Receive performance appraisals and continuous feedback from the company, through their corporate mentor, that is shared and discussed with their Penn State York faculty member.
+- Receive performance appraisals and continuous feedback from their employers, through their corporate mentor, that is shared and discussed with their Penn State York faculty member.

-- Experience working in company culture and take on real projects to benefit them as well as the partner organizations.
+- Engage in substantive work and projects that will provide meaningful benefits to the students as well as the partner organizations.

-Explore a unique opportunity at Penn State York – become a Graham Fellow.
+Explore a unique opportunity at Penn State York – become a Graham Fellow candidate.
 Participate in out-of-classroom experiences which combine the real-life use of skills and knowledge with lessons learned from professors.Learn more »

 Learn how to become a partner in an exciting program that will introduce you to students and faculty who will make a difference at your company or organization.Learn more »